 All English majors are assigned a faculty academic advisor who will guide you through your major program and provide advice regarding careers and graduate study.
-Your faculty adviser is the first person listed on your DARS.
+Your faculty adviser is the first person listed on your degree audit report.
 You can find out your adviser’s email address and telephone number on our People webpage.
 To ensure that you take the appropriate courses, you are strongly encouraged to meet with your faculty adviser at least once a year prior to scheduling your courses.
 Students in the ILA concentration should meet with their faculty advisor upon admission to the program and every semester thereafter.
 The Department offers drop-in advising twice yearly during CoLA Advising Days.
 An email is sent to every active major at least one week prior to the event.

 - If you do not have an assigned faculty adviser, please contact Ms. Jennifer Sheets, the department support supervisor.

 - Early in the semester before you graduate, you will need to schedule a meeting for a graduation check with your departmental adviser or with Dr. Carol Loranger, the department chair.
 She can also help you if you have problems contacting your adviser or if you would like to change to a new adviser.

 - If you have questions about the Wright State Core or College requirements, you may also contact Ms. Lindsay Watson, Academic Advisor in the College of Liberal Arts.